Image © Bob Jones

 About WatchetThe town of Watchet is over 1000 years old and was the subject of Viking raids for hundreds of years during Saxon times.

 The harbour and docks have always been an important part of Watchet's existence.
-It was a vital port for the transportation of goods and minerals, especially iron ore from the nearby Brendon Hills, which was shipped across the Bristol Channel to Newport, destined for the ironworks at Ebbw Vale.
-Rags imported from France were used in paper making at Watchet Paper Mill.
+It was a vital port for the transportation of goods and minerals, especially iron ore from the nearby Brendon Hills, and paper making from Watchet Paper Mill.
 Both of these industries burgeoned during the nineteenth century.
 The railway line to Taunton was opened around the same time.

 Sadly Watchet docks are no longer operational having been closed in January 1993, and the harbour is now solely used for pleasure craft and deep-sea fishing.